GreatCowBASIC/Help/output/md/configuration.md

 This section applies to LGT microcontrollers.

-All LGT microcontroller have software selectable frequencies for the following frequencies:
+All LGT microcontrollers have software-selectable frequencies for the following frequencies:

 ``` literallayout